-You might recognize the phrase "laundry stripping" from its time trending on TikTok over the past year.
+You might recognize the phrase "laundry stripping" from its time trending on TikTok in recent years.
 Videos of people soaking workout clothes and towels in the tub only to be faced with murky, dirty water in mere minutes quickly garnered millions of views.
 But does the viral deep cleaning trend actually work as an effective alternative to washing your clothes the old-fashioned way?

 To get the run down on laundry stripping, Shop TODAY spoke to Jessica Ek, director of communications at the American Cleaning Institute, about what laundry stripping is, how to do it properly and whether or not you should do it at all.